 Great games can be a great way of reinforcing math for young learners.
-Interactive games introduce excitment and competition into the learning mix which can particularly suit some boys who are resistant to other learning (or teaching) methods.
+Interactive games introduce excitement and competition into the learning mix which can particularly suit some boys who are resistant to other learning (or teaching) methods.

 Select a game below to start playing or continue reading for more details.

-The games must be easy to understand and play without long explanations or pages of rules - simple games can be just as exciting as more complicated ones as long as they are well designed.
+The games must be easy to understand and play without long explanations or pages of rules - simple games can be just as exciting as more complicated ones as long as they are well-designed.